DHZ-calendar/SchoolCalendar/README.md

 Now open the menu at the upper left corner, click the `Manage entities` button, open the instance you want to edit (like `Teacher`) and start adding the objects you will need to have the service working (using the button `+ Add new`).
 We make a brief tour of them:

 - **Teacher**: the teachers in your school.
-For every teacher an account will be created, so that the teacher in question will be able to consult his own timetable whenever she wises.
+For every teacher an account will be created, so that the teacher in question will be able to consult her own timetable whenever she wises.
 The ```username``` is the login credential (so choose it carefully, no spaces are available).
-The `email` address that you insert will receive soon an email by the website, so that every teacher can choose her own password and finish the registration (you will not need her to finish the registration, the Teacher will be usable in the system as soon as you create it)!
+We advise using lowercase `firstname_lastname`, i.e. `dante_alighieri`.
+The `email` address that you insert will receive an email by the website, so that every teacher can choose her own password and finish the registration (you will not need her to finish the registration, the Teacher will be usable in the system as soon as you create it)!
+The email is not sent automatically, but rather it is sent clicking the button left menu -> Manage entities -> Teachers -> Send Invite.
 - **Course**: for instance, class IA or whatever.
 The field `Year` is a number (not Roman!) for the year of the class (in our example, class IA has `Year` field set to 1).
 The section would instead be `A`.
 - **Room**: for maximal flexibility, you can optionally register into the system all the rooms of your school.
 In this way, you can keep track of the conflicts happening in the rooms (the same room cannot be used concurrently by too many courses).
 Watch out, the field `Capacity` does not stand for how many pupils can fit into the room, but how many courses can be there concurrently (imagine a large laboratory or the gym, we may have multiple courses all having class there at the same time).
 We still expect that the vast majority of the rooms will have capacity of 1.
 - **Subject**: the subjects taught in the school (Maths, Literature and so on).
 - **Holiday**: you do not want your poor teachers and pupils to work at Christmas ;) The holiday period specified will be valid for all the courses of the school!
 Try to insert one, you will see it painted in orange in the home page calendar!
 - **Stage**: same as holiday (no class can be held if there is a stage that day), but this time it is specific for a single course.
 - **Hour Slot**: this is the slot in which a lesson can be taught.
 For instance, assume that on Tuesday the third hour goes from 11:05 to 11:55.
 Then the field `Hour number` is 3.
-Still, when you count how many hours a teacher has done during the year, you may want to count the class duratoin as 1 hour, even if it lasts only 50 minutes (after 6 classes of 50 minutes, the teacher has done actually only 5 hours!).
+Still, when you count how many hours a teacher has done during the year, you may want to count the class duration as 1 hour, even if it lasts only 50 minutes (after 6 classes of 50 minutes, the teacher has done actually only 5 hours!).
 This is what the `Legal Duration` field is for!
 (You can set it with hours and minutes, but we believe that the vast majority will be 1 hour and 0 minutes).
 This insertion is going to be a bit painful since you may have potentially 30 or more hour slots in a week!
 But do not worry, we saved you a bunch of time by letting you decide in which days of the week to repeat the hour slot.
 For instance, if you want the first hour of the morning from 8:00 to 9:00 to be repeated every morning from Monday to Friday, just select the correct days in the field `Replicate on Days`.
 In order to select multiple options use the key `ctrl`, or `shift`.
 The hour slots are organized in groups, called **Hour Slots Groups**.
 This entity allows you to manage different hour slots for different courses in an easy way.
 In some schools, some courses have an hour configuration, while others have a completely different one (E.g. The course `1A` starts the first lesson at 7.45, while the course `1B` starts it at 8.15).
-In this case, two different hour slots groups can easily handle the two hour slots configurations avoiding collitions and problems.
-On the other hand, if your school has the same hour configuration for all the classes during the same accademic year, then you will need only on hour slots group entity.
+In this case, two different hour slots groups can easily handle the two hour slots configurations avoiding collisions and problems.
+On the other hand, if your school has the same hour configuration for all the classes during the same academic year, then you will need only on hour slots group entity.
-- **Absence Block**: if any teacher has some chronical indisposability to teach in certain hour slots, you can register them using the `Absence Block`.
-When you later check for the disposability of a teacher to teach in a certain course, such hour slot will not be considered valid, even if the teacher has no other conflicts at such time.
+- **Absence Block**: if any teacher has some chronic unavailability to teach in certain hour slots, you can register them using the `Absence Block`.
+When you later check for the availability of a teacher to teach in a certain course, such hour slot will not be considered valid, even if the teacher has no other conflicts at such time.
 - **Hours Per Teacher In Class**: this records how many hours of teaching (field `Hours`) any teacher needs to do in every course.
-Note that when computing the total amount of hours done by the teacher in a course, the field `Legal Duration` of the instance `Hour Slot` is used).
+Note that when computing the total amount of hours done by the teacher in a course, the field `Legal Duration` of the instance `Hour Slot` is used.
 If a teacher teaches multiple subjects in the same course (like Physics and Maths), she needs multiple Hours Per Teacher In Class (one for Math, the other for Physics in the example).
 The `Hour BES` field is meant for special hours of teaching (like hours done with pupils carrying disability and so on).
 If your school does not have such special hours, just leave them set to zero.
+Co-teaching hours are explained in the dedicated section below.
 - **Secretary**: the secretaries of your school that need to see all the timetables.
 This is necessary if, for instance, a secretary needs to send an urgent communication to a teacher and wants to know where the teacher is teaching now.
-Secretaries have even the possibility to download the excel reports reporting the various timetables of the course, of a teacher or of a room.
+Secretaries have even the possibility to download the excel reports with the timetables of courses, teachers and rooms.
 - **Teachers' Yearly Load**: the total amount of hours that a teacher should teach in an academic year.
 The hours are divided in normal hours, B.E.S hours and co-teaching hours. *This is an optional entity that can help while creating a timetable to immediately compare the number of hours assigned to a teacher and the desired yearly load for that teacher.*
 - **Courses' Yearly Load**: the total amount of teaching hours that a course should have in an academic year.
 The hours are divided in normal hours and B.E.S hours. *This is an optional entity that can help while creating a timetable to immediately compare the number of hours assigned to a course and the desired yearly load for that course.*